Reviews and Comments

 Unlike the previous book, which adopted the structure of the "Canterbury Tales" to tell the backstories of each pilgrim, "The Fall of Hyperion" has a somewhat more straightforward but still creative narrative style β€” one which shifts between multiple first person views while consciously granting one narrator a bit more omniscience than the rest.
 The result is a generally enjoyable and linear read.

 That said, at least for me, I found that some of the plot developments require a fair amount of faith.
 It wasn't always clear how each character's actions affected the future that sent the Time Tombs into the past β€” to say nothing of the larger supernatural forces at play.
-Even so, the story itself was much more enjoyable than not and …
+Even so, the story itself was much more enjoyable than …

-Dan Simmons: Hyperion (2011)
+Dan Simmons: Hyperion (EBook, 2011, Spectra)

 A book worth incurring a time debt for